founder and partner

 Diana’s passion is helping other lawyers find meaning in their work by practicing mindful lawyering and carrying their deeply held personal values to their professional life.
-To this end, she, her staff, and an incredible team of volunteer lawyers created the hugely successful Joy in the Law conferences in September 2016 and September 2018.
-Listen to her Joy in the Law podcast here and read her Profile of Joy here.
+To this end, she, her staff, and an incredible team of volunteer lawyers created the hugely successful Joy in the Law® conferences in September 2016 and September 2018.
+Listen to her speak on Hustle & Flow and The Happy Lawyer Project about nurturing joy in the legal profession.
+Read her Profile of Joy here.

 Diana serves on the Strategy Council for OneJustice, a groundbreaking legal non-profit, teaches spinning classes, and enjoys running around Marin with her son and daughter and incredibly tolerant husband, Ethan.